• Skip to primary navigation

 Filling deep holes in concrete with repair mortar

 For holes of less than 50mm it is best to use an ordinary epoxy repair mortar.
-This repair mortar has a much finer resin aggregate and the video review of the epoxy repair mortar shows how it is applied and the best finish obtained for your repair.
+This repair mortar has a much finer resin aggregate and fills any voids in a much more complete way.

 Filling shallow holes in concrete with epoxy repair mortar